flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-building-production-images.md

 3. creating one or more vendor-specific image files from the generic OS image.

-Optionally, the build process may include building the SDK from scratch based on a previous - exisiting - SDK, e.g. to update core build tools and utilities.
+Optionally, the build process may include building the SDK from scratch based on a previous - existing - SDK, e.g. to update core build tools and utilities.
-In that case, the above 3 steps are prepended by
+In that case, the above 3 steps are preceded by

 1. Compile all core and SDK packages from source to generate a new SDK root FS and build a tarball from that; generate a new SDK release version and set the OS release to the same (SDK) version.
 2. Build a base SDK container image using the tarball from 1.
-   2.a build amd64 and arm64 toolchains and related board support 2.b then, from the image from 2.a, generate from scratch 3 container images - "all", "amd64", and "arm64" with the respective board support included.
+   a. build amd64 and arm64 toolchains and related board support
+   b. then, from the image from 2.a, generate from scratch 3 container images - "all", "amd64", and "arm64" with the respective board support included.

 Running all 5 steps in one go will produce a new SDK and new OS image based on that new SDK.
 In this pipeline, both a new SDK version as well as a new OS image version are generated.
-This is what we call a "full" (or "full-all") build.
+This is what we call a "full" (or "all-full") build.
 The main use case is for nightly builds of the "main" branches where development of new features happen.
 A new major version release will also use this process (and can be seen as a "special case" of a nightly build of "main").
 New major releases always include a new SDK.